 Pomeroy is a very small village located in the state of Ohio.
 With a population of 1,821 people and two constituent neighborhoods, Pomeroy is the 447th largest community in Ohio.
-Pomeroy has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Pomeroy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pomeroy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pomeroy is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Pomeroy who work in sales jobs (14.42%), management occupations (13.65%), and food service (11.31%).
+Unlike some villages, Pomeroy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pomeroy are a mix of both white- and blue-collar jobs.
+Overall, Pomeroy is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pomeroy who work in sales jobs (16.34%), office and administrative support (13.37%), and food service (9.51%).

 The people who call Pomeroy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pomeroy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pomeroy include Irish, English, Dutch, and Scots-Irish.
+Important ancestries of people in Pomeroy include Irish, English, Dutch, and French .

 The most common language spoken in Pomeroy is English.
-Other important languages spoken here include French and West Germanic languages.
+Other important languages spoken here include Spanish and French.